codemod-com/codemod-registry/codemods/jscodeshift/next/13/remove-get-static-props/README.md

 ### Change Mode

-**Assistive**: automation partially complete changes. human involvement is needed to make changes ready to be pushed and merged.
+**Assistive**: The automation partially completes changes.
+Human involvement is needed to make changes ready to be pushed and merged.

 ### **Codemod Engine**